nasamuffin/recipes/lazy-meals/roasted-tomato-sauce.md

 sheet pan (like a brownie pan), high-walled oven-safe skillet, or enameled cast-iron Dutch oven or braiser.

+Note: **Your sauce will be orange.
+This is normal.** This is what happens when you blend tomatoes without additives to preserve the color.
+It might be oxidization, it might be air introduced into the sauce, I don't know.
+It will look weird, but it will taste great.

 ## Ingredients

 * Tomatoes, enough to fill the floor of your pan in a single layer.
 (Romas